 International Student Orientation Program (ISOP) summer coordinators are undergraduate students in Columbia College or Columbia Engineering who assist Multicultural Affairs (OMA) in welcoming first-year international undergraduate students to Columbia University.
 ISOP coordinators play an integral role in shaping a positive orientation experience and preparing new international students to achieve a successful beginning to their Columbia University career.
 This position is open to domestic and international students.
 You must have a passion for intercultural learning and desire to help international students adjust to life on campus and in New York City.
-The deadline for applications is Sunday, February 4, 2018 at 11:59 p.m.
+The deadline for application is Sunday, February 4, 2018 at 11:59 p.m.
 EST.

 ISOP Coordinator Responsibilities